runamonk/HideCursor/README.md

 # HideCursor
-A simple application to hide the mouse cursor while typing
+A simple application to hide the mouse cursor while typing.
+This only works on windows.